appfast-io/docs/docs/BLOCKS/slide-banner.md

 title: Slide Banner
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Slide banner block allows you to display a images slider on the screen.

 ## Common Properties